Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperature

 Each enclosure should have a warm side and a cool side.
-The cool side should have a temperature of around 75 to 82 degrees, and the hotter side should have a temperature of 90 to 105 degrees.
-Invest in thermometers for both sides of your enclosure so that you can closely monitor the temperatures in the tank.
+The cool side should have a temperature of around 75 to 82 degrees Fahrenheit, and the hotter side should have a temperature of 90 to 105 degrees Fahrenheit.
+Invest in thermometers for both sides of your enclosure so you can closely monitor the temperatures in the tank.

 Humidity

-This species tends to be on the dry side and their humidity should not exceed 40%.
-You can achieve this by misting only once per day in the morning.
-During shedding time, though, you should mist twice a day to help the skink with its shedding process.
-You can tell if your skink is about to shed if its skin looks dry and faded.
+This species tends to be on the dry side, and the humidity in the habitat should not exceed 40%.
+You can achieve this by misting only once per day, in the morning.
+During shedding time, though, you should mist twice a day to help the skink with their shedding process.
+You can tell if your skink is about to shed if their skin looks dry and faded.

 Schneider’s Skinks get along well with others of their own species and can be housed with one or two other Schneider’s Skinks.
 They are social creatures and will enjoy having the company of other skinks.